nblogist/yieldscan-frontend/README.md

 ### Pre-requisites <a name = "usage-pre-requisites"></a>
 - PolkadotJS browser extension
-- At least one account on Edgeware/Kusama/Polkadot with enough balance to pay for transaction fees and bond funds.
+- At least one account on Edgeware with enough balance to pay for transaction fees and bond funds.

-Currently, the app can be used on https://yieldscan.onrender.com/, but the domain is likely to change and shall be updated here.
+Currently, the app can be used on https://edgeware-yieldscan.vercel.app/, but the domain is likely to change and shall be updated here.

 > :warning: **IMPORTANT:** Please note that this project is in early beta stage and bugs and issues are to be expected.
 >